Talia2/HOL-TrafficManager/HOL.md

 1. Now, set the DNS time to live (TTL) to 30 seconds.

 1. Unlike the performance and round robin policies, where order does not matter, the load balancer chooses an active service based on its position in the list of selected DNS names.
-Choose the hosted service that will act as the primary and then move it to the top of the list.
+Choose the cloud service that will act as the primary and then move it to the top of the list.
 Arrange the remaining (standby) services in the order in which they should be activated in case the preceding services in the list fail.
-To change the order of a hosted service, select its DNS name in the list and then click the up arrow button until the service is in the desired position.
+To change the order of a cloud service, select its DNS name in the list and then click the up arrow button until the service is in the desired position.

 	![Creating a failover Traffic Manager policy](images/creating-a-failover-traffic-manager-policy.png?raw=true "Creating a failover Traffic Manager policy")